2018 Festival Exhibits

 The Portico of Glory

-The Portico of the Glory on the western facade of the Cathedral in Santiago de Compostela is an artistic milestone and one of art’s most the most famous masterpieces.
-The beauty and the mystery of over 200 represented figures have captured pilgrims from all ages, and have become subjects of many studies (artistic, historical, theological, even musical).
-Today we can approach this original work, so full of enigmas for today’s modern man, in search of an inner meaning.
-What message did its builders want to transmit to us?
+The Portico of the Glory on the western facade of the cathedral in Santiago de Compostela is an artistic milestone and one of the most famous masterpieces in art history.
+The beauty and mystery of over 200 figures have astonished pilgrims through the centuries, and have become the subjects of many studies—artistic, historical, theological, and even musical.
+Today we can approach this original work, so full of enigmas for the modern man, in search of an inner meaning.
+What message did its builders want to communicate?
 To whom was it addressed?
 What does it have to say to us?

-The genius of Maestro Matteo, creator of the work between 1175 and 1188, goes beyond the interpretations which until today have tried to give an explanation to the Portico.
-The apocalypse is not the only source of interpretation and in fact the central scene of the tympanum does not represent the Final Judgement.
-Christ The King is not in a judgement position, but is waiting for the pilgrims; it is indeed through the gaze of the Apostle James, set at the feet of the Christ, that the pilgrim is introduced to the figure of Christ, seated on the throne of Glory.
+The genius of Maestro Matteo, who created the work between 1175 and 1188, goes beyond interpretations that have tried to explain the Portico.
+The apocalypse (the book of Revelation) is only one of several interpretations, even though the central scene of the tympanum does not represent the Final Judgment.
+It features Christ the King, not in a judgmental position, but waiting for the pilgrims; it is indeed through the gaze of James the Apostle, set at the feet of Christ, that the pilgrim is introduced to the figure of Christ seated on the throne of glory.
 Christ, with a serene gaze, loving and full of peace, waits for us at the end of our journey and, welcoming us, fills our heart with hope.
-Looking at the Portico, through an extraordinary photographic reconstruction prepared on the occasion of the Jubilee Year of St James, visitors will find themselves truly beholding a message of hope for all, believers and non-believers, because all are driven by the same desire for happiness.
+Looking at the Portico through an extraordinary photographic reconstruction prepared for the Jubilee Year of St. James, the visitor will truly behold a message of hope for all men, believers and non-believers, as all are driven by the same desire for happiness.

 Migrants: The Challenge to Welcome the Other

-Migration issue is on everyone’s lips, with people discussing it and confronting with it.
-Politicians take advantage of it in order to gain voters, while public opinion is divided between the fear of migrants invasion and the wish to receive them with open arms.
-Moreover, we get distorted and one-sided news from the media.
-The exhibition offers another perspective: we should try and face the issue not as a problem, but by looking in the eyes the men and women who are migrating.
-We should try and ask ourselves: who are these people knocking on our doors?
+The issue of migration has been on everyone’s mind lately as people discuss and confront it.
+Politicians take advantage of the debate in order to gain voters, while public opinion is divided between fear of invasion and the wish to receive migrants with open arms.
+Moreover, the media gives us distorted and one-sided news.
+This exhibition offers a different perspective: we should try to face the issue, not as a problem, but by looking in the eyes of the men and women migrants themselves.
+We should ask ourselves, who are these people knocking on our doors?
 Where do they come from?
 Why did they decide to leave their homes?
-We should take into account the words Pope Francis pronounced after the shipwreck in the Mediterranean sea which caused hundreds of casualties last year: “They are men and women like us, our brothers and sisters seeking a better life, starving, persecuted, wounded, exploited, victims of war.
+We should consider Pope Francis’s words pronounced after the shipwreck in the Mediterranean sea that caused hundreds of casualties last year: “They are men and women like us, our brothers seeking a better life, starving, persecuted, wounded, exploited, victims of war.
 They were looking for a better life.
 They were seeking happiness…”